webbeetechnologies/bamboo-backend-core/readme.md

   - `release.yml` - to publish to our private registry if you create a release in github
   - `tests.yml` - runs tests if you push or pull
 - Jest
-  - Runs tests in the `__tests__` folder or with the .spec.ts extension
+  - Runs tests in the `__tests__` folder or with the `.spec.ts` extension
   - 80 % coverage requirement
 - [gts (Google Typescript Style)](https://github.com/google/gts)
   - Typescript code style including prettier, eslint, tsconfig etc according to what google thinks makes sense.
-- .run folder with debugging configuration for Intelij
+- InteliJ debug config in the `.run` folder

 ## Rules
 - Have a sample application in the sample folder which uses your library.
 This is for you to play around with it while developing and for others to see how to use it.
 - Write unit tests directly in your code and not in a separate directory.
 Postfix them with `NAME_OF_YOUR_FILE.spec.ts`.
 - Write e2e tests in the `__tests__` directory.
-- Create a readme.md for your project which includes a "getting started" section with instructions on how to install and use your library.
+- Create a `readme.md` for your project which includes a "getting started" section with instructions on how to install and use your library.
 Make sure that getting started is easy.
 - If you did not follow this rules, your epics are not considered to be done.

 ## Debugging with IntelliJ